jclaggett/game2048/README.md

 2. Updater Functions may perform side effects.
 No other functions may perform side effects or call functions that do.
 3. Updater Functions may mutate their first argument and no other argument.
-No other fuctions may mutate their arguments or call functions that do.
+No other functions may mutate their arguments or call functions that do.

 ## License